Anytech/silverstripe-pwa/README.md

 # PWA module for SilverStripe

-!
-NOT FULLY WORKING YET !
 This module will add a Service Worker & Web Manifest to your SilverStripe Project.
-You can change the PWA settings in the settings section inside the CMS.
+You can change the manifest settings in the site-settings section inside the CMS.

+## Functions

+- Deploy a web-manifest from the CMS (Working)
+- Service worker that caches website for faster loading times (Working)
+- Handle push events (In Progress)
+- Send push-notifications from CMS (In Progress)

 ## Requirements
 - SilverStripe ^4.0